mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Simplify your setup

-Try to reduce the complexity of what you are doing.
+Reduce the complexity of what you are doing.
 Sync locally even if that's not what you ultimately want.
 Turn off the watcher.
+Turn off -repeat.
+Turn off -auto.
 If you can succeed at that, add things back one at a time.
+If the problem remains, you have created a smaller test case.
+Create a test case with a few files if you can do that.

 ## Search existing issues